Help stop men dying too young

 How to get involved

-We are seeking to bring together a partnership of funders to match fund to support this vital piece of research.
-We are also interested in continuing the work with other funders beyond the Government's call for evidence deadline.
+We are interested in continuing the work with other funders beyond the Government's call for evidence deadline.

 Contact People's Health Trust at enquiries@peopleshealthtrust.org.uk to discuss how we can work together to stop men dying too young.